planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

 	UPDATE extremadura_highway SET geom20 = ST_Multi(ST_SimplifyPreserveTopology(geom,20));
 	UPDATE extremadura_highway SET geom50 = ST_Multi(ST_SimplifyPreserveTopology(geom,50));

-We use ``ST_Multi()`` to get multi-geometries, since ST_SimplifyPreserveTopology returns simple geometries.
+We use the :command:`ST_Multi()` function to get multi-geometries, since :command:`ST_SimplifyPreserveTopology` returns simple geometries.

-Finally, and to increase performance, we create spatial indices for each one of the new columns with the following SQL code.
+Finally, to optimize performance, we create spatial indexes for each one of the new columns with the following SQL code:

 .. code-block:: sql